redis/node-redis/README.md

 ## Installation

-Make sure that you have Redis Stack, either [running locally on your machine](https://redis.io/docs/stack/get-started/install/) or [in the cloud](https://redis.com/try-free/).
+Make sure that you have a Redis server, either [locally on your machine](https://redis.io/docs/stack/get-started/install/) or [in the cloud](https://redis.com/try-free/).

 To install node-redis, simply: